 Mathematics is a key life skill.
-Through our work at Southfields Primary School in Mathematics, children will gain the knowledge and understanding to confidently use their skills to work within our world today.
+Through our work in Mathematics, children will gain the knowledge and understanding to confidently use their skills to work within our world today.

 The new National Curriculum states that:

 “Mathematics is a creative and highly inter-connected discipline that has been developed over centuries, providing the solution to some of history’s most intriguing problems.
 It is essential to everyday life, critical to science, technology and engineering, and necessary for financial literacy and most forms of employment.
 A high-quality mathematics education therefore provides a foundation for understanding the world, the ability to reason mathematically, an appreciation of the beauty and power of mathematics, and a sense of enjoyment and curiosity about the subject.”

 At Southfields, we use Power Maths as a basis for our maths lessons.

 This is an exciting class mastery approach, which has been recommended by the DfE, that works for every child.
 It is based upon the concrete, pictorial and abstract approach.